Because girls with curls just wanna have fun.

 To get springy curls that almost look natural, you’ll want to use a curling wand.
 Using a 1 to 1 1/4 inch-barrel curling wand, wrap small sections around the barrel, leaving out the tips (or the last inch) of your hair.
 Repeat on all sections, then lightly comb out the spirals with your fingers to get that piecey look.
 To seal the deal, use Dove Style+Care Curls Defining Mousse and scrunch your hair.
 This will give you the volume and texture you want, while it relaxes the curls just enough to not look too perfect.

 2. How to Curl Medium Length Hair: Voluminous Curls

 If big and bold curls are more up your alley, grab all your bobby pins and a large-barreled curling iron.
-Curl larger, one-and-a-half inch sections away from your face.
-As soon as you remove the hair from the tong, immediately roll it back up and pin into a pin curl.
+Curl larger, one-and-a-half-inch sections away from your face.
+As soon as you remove the hair from the tong, immediately roll it back up into a pin curl.
 This will help set the curl and give each section longer-lasting structure.
-When you have finished curling and pinning all of your hair, make sure that your hair has cooled down all the way before unraveling.
+When you’ve finished curling and pinning all of your hair, make sure that your hair has cooled down all the way before unraveling.
 Separate the curls with your fingers so you don’t have tight ringlets.
 If you don’t get enough volume from curling alone, have no fear: Teasing will get you the volume you want.
 Lightly backcomb your hair for maximum volume and set your style with Dove Style+Care Extra Hold Hairspray.

 3. How to Curl Medium Length Hair: Sleek, Glamorous Curls

-For natural-looking curls day in and day out, consider getting a perm.
-Thankfully, technology has advanced since the ’80s and modern perms are no longer as wacky (and unmanageable!) as they were back in the day.
+Lastly, for natural-looking curls, day in and day out, consider getting a perm.
+Thankfully, technology has advanced since the ’80s.
+Modern perms are no longer as wacky (and unmanageable!) as they were back in the day.
 Before you get a perm, beef up on your perm maintenance tips to keep your hair curly for as long as possible.